Skip Navigation

 I have a broad teaching remit and have expereince of teaching midwives, nurses, paramedics and other health professionals, although my main area of expertise is midwifery and maternity teaching.
 My teaching interests include: research (qualitative methods, ethics), vulnerable women and families, public health and maternity, professional issues, safeguarding, perinatal mental health and global midwifery.

-Recently I have been involved in the development of new midwifery curriculum to support the changing role of midwives, and the fulfillment of the the new NMC Midwifery Standards for pre registration midwifery education.
+I have led the development of the midwifery curriculum (2021) to support the changing role of midwives, and the fulfillment of the the new NMC Midwifery Standards for pre registration midwifery education.
+Additionally I led the design and development of L7 CPD modules for Children’s Nursing, delivered in partnership with Alder Hey Hospital, focussing on paediatric intensive and high dependancy care.